kaki-lang/kaki/docs/tutorial/traits.md

 selecting the name that appears left most in the trait list on the type.

-The first step in determining trait inclusion order is to perform a depth first search from the left to the right, which gives
+The first step in determining trait inclusion order is to perform a depth first search from the left to the right and writing down every node in the order that they are first encountered, which gives

 ```
 D A B E D C B A